MaryamM4/Contiguous-Memory-Allocation/README.md

     ![](docs/mem_list_representation.png)

 - When a process requests memory, the algorithm searches the list for a suitable hole.
-    Allocations split holes if necessary, while process deallocations convert allocated blocks back into holes and merge adjacent free blocks.
-A compaction routine shifts allocated blocks to the start of the pool, consolidating free space at the end.
+    Allocations split holes if necessary,
+    while process deallocations convert allocated blocks back into holes and merge adjacent free blocks.

+- Compaction shifts allocated blocks to the start of the pool and consolidates holes into a node at the end.

 ## Output